Krystal Hall is known in fishing circles as a killer. We got the details in this exclusive Hook & Barrel interview.

 H&B: Tell me about your hometown in Kentucky, growing up in Florida, and who got you into the outdoors.

 Krystal Hall: I was born in Kentucky and grew up on a farm until we moved to Florida when I was six.
 My first introduction to fishing was freshwater fishing, and then when we moved to Sarasota, and I was introduced to saltwater fishing.
-My dad’s side of the family built boats so saltwater fishing became a love of mine.
+Plus, my dad’s side of the family built boats so saltwater fishing became a love of mine.
 My dad, my Papaw, and my dad’s family were all outdoorsmen, so I didn’t have a choice.
 I’ve always had a fishing pole in my hands!

 H&B: What’s your favorite thing to fish, and where is your favorite place to fish?